 3. The First Annual International Trans-Continental Foot Race, an event to promote Route 66, and dubbed The Bunion Derby stopped in Waynesville April 23, 1928.
 About 200 runners started the race in Los Angeles and only 55 crossed the finish line at Madison Square Garden.

 4. Brewer & Shipley, consisting of Mike Brewer and Tom Shipley, was a very popular folk music duo during the late 1960’s and early 1970’s.
 They are most remembered for the single “One Toke Over The Line” which was released in 1970 on their third album, “Tarkio”.
 Six years later, in 1976, the pair released their seventh album, titled “Welcome To Riddle Bridge” under the Capitol Records label.
 The album title pays homage to Riddle Bridge in Pulaski County USA and the cover art shows Brewer & Shipley standing on the 12 panel Pennsylvania through truss bridge that was built in 1911 by Canton Bridge Company.
-The bridge featured on that cover was replaced circa 1987 and now serves as a footbridge in Nebraska as a part of the Arbor Day Foundation headquarters.
+The bridge featured on that cover was replaced circa 1987.
+Plans were in place for it to serve as a footbridge in Nebraska as a part of the Arbor Day Foundation headquarters.
+Unfortunately the bridge was damaged beyond repair and it never made it to the Cornhusker state.

 5. Pulaski County was the first county in Missouri to receive the Purple Heart County designation as part of the Purple Heart Trail on the Interstate 44 Corridor.
 This designation expresses the desire of the county to remember and recognize veterans who are recipients of the Purple Heart Medal.
 The Sister Cities of St. Robert and Waynesville, gateways to Fort Leonard Wood, have both been designated as Purple Heart Cities on the Purple Heart Trail.
 The railroad town of Crocker, north of Waynesville, has also been designated as a Purple Heart City.
 The Purple Heart Trail program is overseen by the Military Order of the Purple Heart.

-6. Pulaski County is home to 93 known caves.
+6. Pulaski County is home to hundreds of caves.
 Miller Cave on Fort Leonard Wood is one of only 17 caves that are open to the public in Missouri.
 Miller Cave was excavated in the 1920’s by Gerald Fowke in conjunction with the Smithsonian Institution.

 7. The Gasconade River is the longest river completely within the boundary of Missouri.
 It has been called one of the world’s most crooked rivers.
 In an area near Waynesville, called The Narrows, you can float for 15 miles and be only two miles overland from your put-in.